 12. Edit and publish your blog post

-With so many common blogging mistakes out there, you’ll need to thoroughly check your article for grammatical errors, repetition and any other unprofessional content.
+With so many common blogging mistakes out there, you’ll need to thoroughly check your article for grammatical errors, spelling mistakes, repetition and any other unprofessional content.
 Furthermore, make sure your ideas flow coherently throughout each section, signaling a clear and purposeful message to readers.
 You can read about other essential aspects of blogging in this comprehensive blog post checklist.

 13. Promote the final article